web-advanced-fall-2016/final-project-kimm068/README.md

 # Final Assignment

-**"A Digital Memory" is  a online platform that depicts a future where we no longer need to memorize anything due to technology. **
+** "A Digital Memory" is  a online platform that depicts a future where we no longer need to memorize anything due to technology **

 ![alt text](/screenshot/1.png?raw=true)